JohnnyO/johnnyo.github.com/_posts/2015-01-21-gmc-bofors-part-0.md

 ---
 layout: article
-title: Research into GMC Bofors 40mm Gun
+title: History of the GMC Bofors 40mm Gun
 excerpt: "The first step in any project is doing your homework."
 modified: 2015-01-21
 tags: [bofors, gmc, scalemodel, research]